HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ I am sure that I would.”
+I am happy to learn that “video chart” is uncountable, so it does not need the article.

 ★★★★★